About Guatemala

 Education in Guatemala

-Most Indian children learn to speak an Indian language in the home.
+Most Indian children learn to speak a Mayan language in the home.
 If they later go to school, they learn Spanish, but continue to speak the native language in the home.
 Language issues affect much of the way of life of the Indians in Guatemala.
-In the rural areas of Guatemala where the Indians live, there are few schools.
+In the rural Indian areas of Guatemala, there are few schools.
 Although more and more Indians today receive a good education, it is progressing slowly.
 One reason for illiteracy is that the children who attend school find a very difficult language barrier.
-Most rural schools are taught in Spanish, and the young Indian who knows only an Indian language finds it very difficult to understand the teacher.
-He or she will usually spend the first few years adapting to the new language, and literacy is not attained until after the first several years.
+Most rural schools are taught in Spanish, and the young Indian who only knows an Indian language finds it very difficult to understand the teacher.
+He or she will usually spend the first few years adapting to the unfamiliar Spanish language, and literacy is usually not attained until after the first several years.
 Since the majority of the Indian children who attend school do so for only a few years, true literacy is often never attained.
-Those children who do become literate generally do so in Spanish, so it is difficult for them to read even the few Church materials that are translated into their language.
-They are caught in an educational dilemma: (1) they learn to read in Spanish, but don’t understand many of the Spanish words they read, or (2) they understand all the words in the native language, but struggle to read it because they are not trained how to read the native language.
+Those children who do become literate generally do so in Spanish, so it is difficult for them to read even the few Church materials that are translated into their native language.
+They are caught in an educational dilemma: (1) they learn to read in Spanish, but don’t understand the meaning of the Spanish words they read, or (2) they understand all the words in the native language, but struggle to read it because they are not trained how to read the native language.